Draft / April 22, 2026

 The raw style element is also part of this syntax.
 A style body is captured as raw text for host-defined stylesheet processing rather than being parsed as nested template children.

-TSRX does not admit arbitrary JSX elements in expression position.
-When a JSX-compatible tree must participate in ordinary expression evaluation, it must be written as a TSX island.
+TSRX does not admit arbitrary template or JSX elements in expression position.
+When a tree must participate in ordinary expression evaluation, it must be written as an expression island.
+The <tsrx> form keeps native TSRX template children, while TSX islands use JSX-compatible children.

 TsxElement :